 National Chengchi University Fellowship

-Endowed with a grant from the National Chengchi University in Taipei, Taiwan, these fellowships are awarded annually to Fletcher students who are either from Taiwan or who are studying East Asian and Pacific affairs.
+Endowed with a grant from the National Chengchi University in Taipei, Taiwan, these fellowships are awarded annually to Fletcher students who are either from Taiwan or East Asia, or who are studying East Asian and Pacific affairs.

 Frank C. and Christel W. Nichols Scholarship Fund